by Carmen Arico

 In fact, I was in such complete denial that despite barely fitting into my normal clothes anymore I refused to buy maternity clothes at 16 weeks pregnant, and my mother-in-law eventually bought me some.
 My husband and I announced the pregnancy at 20 weeks, but even then I was so sure I would have to retract the announcement shortly afterwards.
 I was terrified.
 When baby started moving and I could see my tummy moving up and down, only then did I really believe I was pregnant and was going to have this baby.
 I did have a scare at 33 weeks where I had threatened pre-term labour signs but was hospitalised overnight for observation and all was fine.
 It was a shock, but at that stage I was slightly reassured that had baby been born then, there was a good chance of full recovery, although there may have been a few weeks in NICU.

 Finally, after 6 years of trying, 4 rounds of IVF and 6 miscarriages, our daughter Evelyn Francesca Victoria Arico was born in June 2016.
 Although this was a twin pregnancy, I sadly lost the smaller twin at 8 weeks gestation, but Evie carried on growing healthily and was born by natural breech delivery the day before her due date.
 To say that we sometimes feel like this is a dream is an understatement.
-There are times when both my husband and I will sit and stare at Evie and swear that someone is going to come along and say “OK you’ve both had her for long enough.
+There are times when both my husband and I will sit and stare at Evie, our beautiful rainbow baby, and swear that someone is going to come along and say “OK you’ve both had her for long enough.
 Time to give her back.”
 We can’t imagine our lives before her.